 My story is unique but the steps I took are straightforward and easy to follow.
 I’m living proof that you can become a software engineer without a technical degree.
 I achieved financial success as a software engineer without any coding experience.

-If you are considering switching careers, just graduated and want to make the leap or simply want to know how to become a software engineer without a degree in computer science check out the details below.
+If you are considering switching careers, just graduated and want to make the leap or simply want to know how to become a software engineer without a college degree in computer science check out the details below.
 I hope they provide inspiration and advice to help you start your own journey.

 Start with an Introductory Computer Science Class